-Lunar Cycle: a new concept that takes the bike light to a new level
+Lunar Cyclelights: a new concept that takes the bike light to a new level

-A new innovative bike light called Lunar Cycle has been launched that casts a perimeter of light on the floor around the cyclist.
+A new innovative front and rear set of bike lights called Lunar Cyclelights has been launched that casts a perimeter of light or an 'area of high risk' on the ground around the cyclist.

-The Lunar Cycle bike light shines an orange footprint on the floor creating a safer environment for the cyclist and provides a greater visual assistance for motorists.
+The Lunar Cyclelights shines an amber/orange footprint on the ground creating an 'area of high risk' for the cyclists' safety and provides a greater visual assistance for motorists.

-Jim Thomson, director of Jimmy Beam Downlights Limited (JBDL), invented the Lunar Cycle bike light to help cyclists be more visible to motorists and make cyclists safer.
+Jim Thomson, director of Jimmy Beam Downlights Limited (JBDL), invented the Lunar Cyclelights bike light to help cyclists be more visible to motorists and make cyclists safer.

 He says: “Cycling has become one of the nation’s favourite pastimes.
 More children and families enjoy cycling and more people like to cycle to-and-from work as part of a healthy and active lifestyle.